 Research topics: Bioconversion of Insect Resources for Sustainability

 Topic Editors: Jun Wang.
 Jiangsu University of Science and Technology.
 Zhenjiang, China.
 Carlos L Cespedes-Acuña.
 Department of Basic Sciences, Faculty of Sciences, University of Bío-BíoChillan, Chile.
 Zhaojun Wei.
 Hefei University of Technology.
-Hefei, China
+Hefei, Chin

 MDPI: